 Our dedication to accessible health care and to keeping members healthy, vital members of their communities takes many shapes and forms.
-From our hand in expanding member access with the largest non-emergency medical transportation (NET) deployment in New York City, to innovative community services like our RidePlus program, to health risk assessment results with great participation rates, we partner with our clients to make a difference.
+From our hand in expanding member access with the largest non-emergency medical transportation (NET) deployment in New York City, to innovative community services, to health risk assessment results with great participation rates, we partner with our clients to make a difference.
 Ensuring that our clients make their goals in serving members is what we strive for every day and we make sure the programs, technology, and analytics are in place to help them do it.

 When the NY State Department of Health Office of Health Insurance Programs needed assistance in providing more than 3.5 million members access to transportation for their health care appointments, they turned to LogistiCare.
 We delivered the largest implementation of Medicaid non-emergency medical transportation management in history.